Skip to main content

 Many of us yearn to return to our roots, but the idea of “home” is dynamic and constantly evolving, just like us.
 For some, coming back can evoke feelings of uncertainty or paternalism, as if we’re stepping into someone else’s life.
 That’s why we might need to redefine what returning means.
 Not just a physical journey but a lasting commitment to supporting our communities, regardless of where we are.

 Belonging is more than just having a passport or citizenship; it’s about the relationships we grow and the responsibilities we cherish.
-Third-culture networks beautifully illustrate this idea, cultivating nurturing support that spans different time zones and backgrounds.
+Third-culture networks demonstrate this - support that runs across time zones without requiring proximity.
 In this light, belonging transforms into an active, evolving experience.

 Between Cynicism & Hope